eghuro/crawlcheck/README.md

 cd crawlcheck
 pip install -r requirements.txt
 ```
-You will need python3, python-pip and sqlite3, virtualenv, libmagic and libtidy installed.
+You will need python3, python-pip and sqlite3, virtualenv, libmagic and libtidy
+installed.
 All dev or devel versions.

-For PDF report, pdflatex and following LaTex packages are needed: geometry, lastpage, testcomp, lmodern, inputenc, fontenc
+For PDF report, pdflatex and following LaTex packages are needed: geometry,
+lastpage, testcomp, lmodern, inputenc, fontenc.

-### Configuration
+## Configuration
 Configuration file is a YAML file defined as follows:
 ```sh
 ---